 Dissolved organic matter analysis

 BIX and FI show a clear pattern of more recalcitrant carbon in the autumn, consistent with terrestrial leaf inputs.
 This is consistent with standing stock data shown in Beaulieu et al. 2014 where autumn had higher CBOM than other seasons and spring had higher chlorophyll a than other seasons.
 However the standing stock data also show lower overall chlorophyll and CBOM in buried reaches, and reach was not significant for BIX or FI.
 This suggests that these aspects of the DOM character are more strongly influenced by open reaches than buried reaches, or that DOM character is controlled by particulate and dissolved C inputs at the stream segment or watershed scale rather than the “reach” scale, which in our case means “burial status.”
-Because buried reaches do not have an avenue for direct riparian inputs and they have nearly no chlorophyll a, this implies that open reaches impart the BIX and FI characteristics to the DOM pool and that biological activity in buried reaches, which is lower than activity in the open reaches, does little to alter those aspects of the DOM signature.
+Because buried reaches do not have an avenue for direct riparian inputs and they have nearly no chlorophyll a, this implies that inputs from open reaches impart the BIX and FI characteristics to the DOM pool and that biological activity in buried reaches, which is lower than activity in the open reaches, does little to alter those aspects of the DOM signature.
 The absolute values of the BIX and FI show that, despite clear seasonal differences, the DOM of these streams has a very weak autotrophic signature. (should we show CBOM, FBOM, Chlorphyll, Periphyton standing stock data by season as Fig 3 in Beaulieu et al. 2014?
 It would support the DOM interpretation.
 Maybe it’s OK just to cite the data?)

 The P/H ratio also shows seasonal differences consistent with BIX and FI with more humic-like components in the autumn, likely due to riparian leaf inputs.
 In aggregate, the data also show a lower ratio (more humic) in the open compared to the buried reaches.
 This pattern is consistent with open reaches receiving direct leaf inputs that make the humic character stronger.
 The HIX data reflects similar patterns to the P/H ratio with autumn having higher humic character than spring or summer, and open reaches having higher humic character than buried reaches.
 (Could this also suggest that the P/H ratio is more sensitive to different biological processing of the DOM pool in different reaches given that there is more effort to degrade recalcitrant carbon sources in the buried reaches, which would drive this ratio toward protein in the buried reach?).
 We cannot compare HIX values to the literature, but when BIX and FI are taken into account with P/H ratio, the fluorescence data indicate that DOM in these streams is dominated by terrestrial and/or recalcitrant characteristics despite clear seasonal changes in algal biomass.